emileferreira/ecopt/README.md

 class MyModel(Model):
-    """A wrapper for my model that I want to optimise."""
+    """A wrapper for the model to optimise."""

     def __init__(self):
         """Define the hyperparameters for